-Many mountain ranges of the western U.S. remained below the southern reaches of the Laurentide Ice Sheet during the Last Glacial Maximum (LGM, 26 - 19 ka; Clark et al., 2009) where numerous alpine glaciers and icecaps nucleated (Laabs et al., 2020).
-LGM glacial positions are recorded as down valley moraines extending as much as 50 km from the cirques while younger, high-elevation glacial landforms are preserved within 1-2 km of the headwall (Davis, 1988; Davis et al., 2009).
-These younger glacial deposits were originally thought to record Neoglaciation, but recent dating concluded that many of these landforms across the western U.S. are in fact remnants of latest Pleistocene and earliest Holocene glaciation (Marcott et al., 2019).
-The questions then arise: what is the record of late Holocene glaciation in the western U.S., if any exists at all?
+Many mountain ranges of the western US remained below the southern reaches of the Laurentide Ice Sheet during the Last Glacial Maximum (LGM, 26-19 ka; Clark et al., 2009) where numerous alpine glaciers and ice caps nucleated (Laabs et al., 2020).
+LGM glacial positions are recorded as down-valley moraines extending as much as 50 km from the cirques while younger, high-elevation glacial landforms are preserved within 1-2 km of the headwall (Davis, 1988; Davis et al., 2009).
+These younger glacial deposits were originally thought to record Neoglaciation, but recent dating concluded that many of these landforms across the western US are in fact remnants of latest Pleistocene and earliest Holocene glaciation (Marcott et al., 2019).
+The questions then arise: what is the record of late Holocene glaciation in the western US, if any exists at all?
 What does it tell us about the response of mountain glaciers to climatic forcings throughout the Holocene, and were they sufficient to permit glacial regrowth?

-Here we present 10Be exposure ages from high-elevation glacial landforms in the Beartooth Mountains of Montana (MT) and Wyoming (WY) to determine the timing of glaciation in this sector of the western U.S. Together with previously published ages on downvalley LGM moraines, this new chronology sheds light on the rate and magnitude of glacier retreat during the last deglaciation as well as potential Neoglacial regrowth during the late Holocene.
+Here we present 10Be exposure ages from high-elevation glacial landforms in the Beartooth Mountains of Montana (MT) and Wyoming (WY) to determine the timing of glaciation in this sector of the western US.
+Together with previously published ages on downvalley LGM moraines, this new chronology sheds light on the rate and magnitude of glacier retreat during the last deglaciation and potential Neoglacial regrowth during the late Holocene.